pskeshu/microscoper/readme.md

     |-----image_1.vsi
     |-----image_2.vsi

-If you input `python -m microscoper -f cells/`, all the images in the subdirectories will be taken as the input.
+If you input `microscoper -f cells/`, all the images in the subdirectories will be taken as the input.
 Note that the `-k` argument is optional if you're working with .vsi files, as it takes `-k .vsi` by default.

 The defaults for `-f` is `.` or the current directory.
-If the working directory is `/home/user/data/exp/cells` for the directory tree given above, running `python -m microscoper` alone is sufficient.
+If the working directory is `/home/user/data/exp/cells` for the directory tree given above, running `microscoper` alone is sufficient.

 In case you want to make sure the right files are being converted, you can initiate a dry run by passing an addition `--list` argument.
 For the above directory tree, the dry run will return something like this:

     $ pwd
         /home/user/data/exp/cells

-    $ python -m microscoper --list
+    $ microscoper --list
         ./control/40X/image_3.vsi
         ./control/image_1.vsi
         ./control/image_2.vsi